garbados/couchdb/share/doc/src/replication.rst

 -------------------------

 Replication can be especially useful for bringing data closer to clients.
-`PouchDB <http://pouchdb.com/>`_ implements the replication algorithm of CouchDB in JavaScript, making it possible to make data from a CouchDB database available in an offline browser application, and synchronize changes back to CouchDB.
+`PouchDB <http://pouchdb.com/>`_ implements the replication algorithm of Cloudant in JavaScript, making it possible to make data from a Cloudant database available in an offline browser application, and synchronize changes back to Cloudant.